zyxw59/conlang_fmt/README.md

 Many syntax elements can take optional parameters, which are denoted by a comma-separated list surrounded by square brackets.
+If a parameter takes an argument, it is denoted by an equals sign followed by the value of the argument.

+#### Common Parameters

+- `class`: A list of CSS classes to apply to the element.
   The `class` parameter can be abbreviated by leaving a space-separated list of classes as the final parameter.
   This does not work when only one class is included and that class conflicts with a named parameter of that element.
   For example, a heading with the parameter string `[notoc]` would be parsed as having the `notoc` parameter, rather than a class of `notoc`.
+- `id`: The ID for the element.
+  This parameter is only allowed on block-level directives.
+  By default, the ID is composed of three elements, joined by `-`:
+  - The type of the block (e.g. `section`, `table`, `gloss`)
+  - The title of the block, if it has one, with spaces replaced by `-`.
+    Otherwise, if the block is numbered, the number of the block.
+    If the block lacks both a title and a number, then simply `nonumber`.
+  - A numeric suffix to ensure uniqueness.
+    If the ID is already unique, this element will be ommitted, including the preceding `-`.

+### Directives

+A directive is indicated by text surrounded by colons, with the exception of headings (indicated by a series of `#` characters), and some formatting commands (indicated by surrounding text with various delimiters).
+The parameters for a directive go directly after the second colon.

 ### Blocks